kcl-ddh/digipal/digipal_text/static/digipal_text/viewer/panelset/README.md

 UI improvements
 ---------------

+* !! image
+    * auto frame to page
+    * can auto frame to <->
+    * can auto-frame to |

+* !! expandable panels

+* !! page navigation:
+    * [DONE] easier navigation to prev/next page
+    * scrolling

 * !!
 Master location improvements
-    [DONE] by default the panels are synced with it
-    * panels can be synced + 1 or  -1
+    [DONE] by default the panels are synced with it [DONE] panels can be synced + 1 or  -1
     * hide location type if only one option (MOA)
     * can then implement the scrolling to next unit
     * ! bi-dir synced: important otherwise the

-* !! page navigation:
-    * [DONE] easier navigation to prev/next page
-    * scrolling
+    * panels can be synced + 1 or -1 across browser windows

 * TOC
     * use TOC to navigate?
     * show detailed location (e.g. Count of Mortain, Somerset, Hand)

-* !! image
-    * auto frame to page
-    * can auto frame to <->
-    * can auto-frame to |
-* !! expandable panels

 * frame ratio preserved when resizing the viewport
 * status bar
     * hide it x seconds after a successful message has been displayed